someonesdad1/plib/README.md

       advantage is that they only show 3 significant figures by default, stopping digit diarrhea with the usual float or complex calculations.
-This file is still under development -- but I use the flt() objects a lot for routine calculations because they are so convenient for calculating things based on measurements.
+This file is still under development -- but I use the flt() objects a lot for routine calculations because they are convenient for calculating things based on measurements.

 - matrix.py
     - While numpy provides matrices, it's occasionally nice to have a pure-python module